 This is probably the best way to save money on camping gear.
-Buying used camping equipment doesn’t mean that you have to buy something that is 20 years old.
-Likewise, there is no reason you have to consider equipment that the previous owner destroyed.
-You can often find relatively new equipment that has only been used a couple times.
+Buying used camping equipment doesn’t mean you have to buy something 20 years old.
+Likewise, there is no reason you have to consider equipment that a previous owner destroyed.
+You can often find relatively new equipment that has only been used a couple of times.
 Similarly, you can find equipment that has more use but is still in great shape.

-When it comes to buying used gear there is typically a tradeoff between getting exactly what you want and patience.
-To get the exact brand and style gear you want, you are going to need to be patient and consistent in searching multiple locations.
-If you aren’t looking for a specific brand then it’ll be easier to find something that fits your needs.
+When buying used gear, there is typically a tradeoff between getting exactly what you want and patience.
+To get the exact brand and style of gear you want, you will need to be patient and consistent in searching multiple locations.
+However, if you aren’t looking for a specific brand, it’ll be easier to find something that fits your needs.

-- Facebook Marketplace – This is where I find most of my used equipment we buy.
-I love that it is local, the prices are good and the sellers are often willing to come down even further on their price.
+- Facebook Marketplace – This is where I find most of the used equipment we buy.
+I love that it is local, the prices are reasonable, and the sellers are often willing to come down even further on their price.

-- Craigslist – This is another great location where I have found lots of great deals.
+- Craigslist – This is another excellent location where I have found many great deals.
 Like Facebook, people selling camping equipment often are willing to come down even on their listed price.

-- OfferUP – Very similar to Craigslist and is another great place to find people locally who are selling used camping equipment.
+- OfferUP – Very similar to Craigslist and is another excellent place to find local people selling used camping equipment.

 There are also some great non-local places where you can buy used equipment.

-- Facebook Groups – There are some really great groups on Facebook dedicated to buying and selling used camping gear and equipment.
-You can often find really good deals but it is normally not in your locale and it’s up to you to determine if it’s worth it to you to work out shipping or if the drive is not too far to pick it up yourself.
-Search Facebook Groups for terms like “camping gear” & “outdoor gear” and you’ll find a handful of really great groups you can join.
+- Facebook Groups – Some great groups on Facebook are dedicated to buying and selling used camping gear and equipment.
+You can often find really good deals, but it is normally not in your locale, and it’s up to you to determine if it’s worth it to work out shipping or if the drive is not too far to pick it up yourself.
+Search Facebook Groups for terms like “camping gear” & “outdoor gear,” and you’ll find a handful of great groups you can join.

-- Outdoor Geeks – Outdoor Geeks is actually a company that rents out camping equipment (they’ll show up again later in this guide) but they also sell some of their used camping gear.
+- Outdoor Geeks – Outdoor Geeks is a company that rents out camping equipment (they’ll show up again later in this guide), but they also sell some of their used camping gear.

-- REI – REI hand picks returned items that are still in good shape to resell as used equipment.
-The prices are often very good and from my experience, they do a pretty good job and only reselling gear that still has quite a bit of life left in it.
+- REI – REI hand picks returned items still in good shape to resell as used equipment.
+The prices are often very good, and from my experience, they do a pretty good job and only resell gear that still has quite a bit of life left.

-- eBay – eBay use to be better than it is now but you can still find some decent deals on camping gear.
-The key is after you search for an item, check the “Used” box in the left column under the “Condition” section.
+- eBay – eBay used to be better than it is now, but you can still find decent deals on camping gear.
+After searching for an item, check the “Used” box in the left column under the “Condition” section.

 Shop the Clearance Section

 Clearance sections are a great place to save money on camping gear and equipment.
 When I walk into a sporting goods store, I find the clearance section.
-I don’t always find great deals but occasionally will find something good.
+I don’t always find great deals, but occasionally will find something suitable.
 Additionally, many stores have online clearance sections that allow you to search a much larger selection.

 One thing to remember when shopping the clearance section online is shipping costs.
-If one store is selling something for $10 less than another but that store charges $20 for shipping when you get free shipping at the second store.
-Ensure you are mindful of final cost when shopping online.
-Shipping charges can change a good price into a not so good price.
+If one store sells something for $10 less than another, but that store charges $20 for shipping when you get free shipping at the second store.
+Ensure you are mindful of the final cost when shopping online.
+Shipping charges can change a reasonable price into a not-so-good price.

 Here are a few of the online clearance sections of some popular retailers:

-- Cabela’s Bargain Cave – Cabela’s doesn’t have the largest selection but it’s also no bad.
-Thier sale prices are not always very good but if you are vigilant you’ll be able to find the occasional deal that is pretty good.
+- Cabela’s Bargain Cave – Cabela’s doesn’t have the largest selection, but it’s also not bad.
+Unfortunately, their sale prices are not always very good, but if you are vigilant, you’ll be able to find the occasional deal that is pretty good.

-- REI Clearance – REI is an awesome outdoor gear retailer but I don’t feel like I often find great deals in their clearance section.
-Regardless, every so often I find gear at a great price.
-It’s definitely worth checking when trying to find cheap camping gear.
+- REI Clearance – REI is an awesome outdoor gear retailer, but I don’t feel like I often find great deals in their clearance section.
+Regardless, every so often, I find gear at a great price.
+It’s worth checking when trying to find cheap camping gear.

-- Sportsman’s Warehouse Clearance – Sportsman’s Warehouse typically has a pretty good selection and I feel like I can often find pretty good deals and price on nice equipment
+- Sportsman’s Warehouse Clearance – Sportsman’s Warehouse typically has a pretty good selection, and I feel like I can often find pretty good deals and prices on nice equipment.

-- Dick’s Sporting Goods Clearance – Dick’s has a whole lot more than just camping gear on sale in their clearance section but often have a good selection of camping equipment as well.
+- Dick’s Sporting Goods Clearance – Dick’s has more than just camping gear on sale in their clearance section and often has a good selection of camping equipment.

-- Campmor Clearance – Campmor has a pretty large clearance section but you really need to pay attention to prices because often you can find the same gear somewhere else for a lower price.
-That being said, it’s a good place to check as you can occasionally find pretty cheap camping equipment.
+- Campmor Clearance – Campmor has a pretty large clearance section, but you need to pay attention to prices because often, you can find the same gear elsewhere for a lower price.
+That said, it’s a good place to check as you can occasionally find cheap camping equipment.

 - Steep & Cheap – Steep & Cheap is the clearance arm of Backcountry.com.
-Like Dick’s and sells a whole lot more than camping equipment so their clearance section is pretty large.
-You can often find prices discounted 30-40% and it is not uncommon to find discounts as high as 60%.
+Like Dick’s, it sells a lot more than camping equipment, so their clearance section is pretty large.
+You can often find prices discounted by 30-40%, and it is not uncommon to find discounts as high as 60%.
 You’ll have to be quick on this site as the best deals tend to go quickly.

-- Sierra Trading Post Clearance – Sierra Trading Post maintains a clearance/sales section of their website.
-They have a pretty big selection and I have found a lot of great deals and discounts as high as 60% off.
+- Sierra Trading Post Clearance – Sierra Trading Post maintains a clearance/sales section on its website.
+They have a pretty extensive selection, and I have found many great deals and discounts as high as 60% off.

 Wait for Sales